Qyuzet/Data-Structure/src/readme.md

 3. Compile and run the `Xcercise` class.
 4. View the output in the console, which should display the name, age, and sound of the lion.

-### Note

-Make sure to replace "yourusername" and "yourrepository" with your actual GitHub username and repository name in the repository link provided above.